LuizFelipeM/saas-packages/packages/queue-manager/README.md

 # @saas-packages/queue-manager

-Queue management for SaaS applications using BullMQ.
+A flexible queue management system built on top of BullMQ.

 ## Installation